What is ScubaRadio?

 Things had been going very well and then lighting struck in February of 2000 when Diver Dick was diagnosed with a rare form of stomach Cancer.
 He passed away on October 9th, 2000.
 Obviously, this was a major blow to the show and the future of ScubaRadio was uncertain.
 However, Greg persevered knowing the friend he had lost wanted ScubaRadio to continue.
 Greg credits the amazing support he received from listeners for getting through a very difficult time and making ScubaRadio the success it has become today.

 We also cybercast worldwide over the Internet at www.ScubaRadio.com.
 You can listen live or to archives of past editions of ScubaRadio.
-Plus you can subscribe to the Podcast and never miss a show…just do a search for ScubaRadio on Itunes and click subscribe!
+Never miss a show by subscribing to free podcast on Itunes!